A Summary of Why Men Still Get Promoted More than Women

 This research is valuable as it investigates why large multinational companies promote women less often, despite investing heavily in mentorship and sponsorship programmes.
 One of the authors of this piece is Herminia Ibarra, a Professor of Organisational Behaviour at London Business School.
 She has contributed to the sponsorship discourse for decades, particularly on why it is critical for women’s career development and progression.

-- Ensure that women are assigned sponsors who match their high potential and understand the goals of the development programme.
-The programme’s intent needs to be clear for both parties so that the sponsor regularly advocates for the goal of career advancement.
+- Ensure that women are paired with high-level sponsors who recognise their high potential and understand the goals of the development program.
+Both parties should clearly understand the programme’s intent, allowing sponsors to advocate effectively for career advancement.

 To find out more about the research summaries referenced in this summary, visit: